 checkbox: "#shipping-same-as-billing-checkbox",

-// "Billing is DIFFERENT from Shipping" (rare).
-Default is false.
+// "Billing is DIFFERENT from Shipping" (rare)

 },